 The New Brighton Department of Public Safety offers many ways to get involved with the community through volunteer opportunities.
 If you have the desire to be a part in the protection, service and education of our community, public safety offers several programs.

 Any additional questions or comments can be directed to Community Engagement Officer Brad Krebsbach by email when you click on the link or by phone at 651-288-4161.

 If you are interested in learning more about your community and its governance, you are encouraged to attend City Council and Commission meetings which are generally open to the public.
-Public meetings are also recorded and available to watch on local cable channel 16 as well as on-line when you visit the Materials and Media page of this website.
+Public meetings are also recorded and available to watch on local cable channel 16 as well as on-line when you visit the Materials and Media page.

 The New Brighton City Council holds business meetings the second and fourth Tuesday of each month at 6:30 pm in the City Council Chambers in the lower level of New Brighton City Hall.
 They also hold informal work sessions the first, second and fourth Tuesday of every month at 5:00 pm in the lower level conference room at City Hall.

 If you are interested in running for municipal office, please visit our election page for more information.
 If you are interested in running for State, County or School office, please contact that governmental entity directly.